New Trump Adviser H.R. McMaster Faces An Old Challenge — Iraq

 As he moves into his White House office, McMaster's most immediate challenge will be helping to coordinate the effort to drive the Islamic State out of its last stronghold in Iraq, the western side of Mosul.

-The Trump administration has inherited an operation in mid-stream.
+The Trump administration has inherited an operation in midstream.
 With the U.S. providing air power and advisers to the Iraqi military on the ground, ISIS was recently pushed out of the eastern part of the city in fighting that took roughly four months.

 Iraqi Prime Minister Haider al-Abadi on Sunday announced the offensive to take the western part of the city, which is bisected by the Tigris River.
-If ISIS is uprooted, it will no longer hold any urban areas in Iraq, and would be a greatly reduced force from the one that spread across Iraq in 2014.
+If ISIS is uprooted, it will no longer hold any urban areas in Iraq and would be a greatly reduced force from the one that spread across Iraq in 2014.

-But as McMaster knows all to well, military victories in Iraq are ephemeral without a political solution that follows.
+But as McMaster knows all too well, military victories in Iraq are ephemeral without a political solution that follows.
 It's a lesson he's relearned many times over the past 26 years.

 Greg Myre, an NPR national security correspondent, covered the 1991 Gulf War for The Associated Press.
 Follow him @gregmyre1.